Daniel Maximin

-Daniel Maximin (born April 9, 1947) is a Guadeloupean novelist, poet, and essayist.
-Born in Saint-Claude, his family moved to France when he was thirteen.
-He studied at the Sorbonne and from 1980 to 1989 served as literary director of the journal Présence africaine.
+Daniel Maximin (born 9 April 1947, Saint-Claude, Guadeloupe) is a French novelist, poet, and essayist.
+He moved to France in 1960.
+From 1980 to 1989, Maximin served as literary director of the journal Présence africaine.
 He returned to Guadeloupe in 1989 as Regional Director of Cultural Affairs.
 He was named a knight of the Légion d'honneur in 1993.